-A case study examining the context and processes of childhood bereavement services72 was also linked to the above mentioned methods paper.65 This journal article did not state the research questions or hypotheses (Item3), and only partially reported on ethical considerations (Item7).
-Items relating to interpreting the data were also poorly met.
-The journal article was published before the Payne et al methodological paper and therefore did not explicitly reference it.65
+A case study examining the context and processes of childhood bereavement services was also linked to the above-mentioned methods paper.
+This journal article did not state the research questions or hypotheses (item 3) and only partially reported on ethical considerations (item 7).
+Items relating to interpreting the data were also poorly reported.
+The journal article was published before the Payne et al. methodological paper and therefore did not explicitly reference it.

-In summary, two publications met less than 50% of the items.^{58, 64}, eight reported between 50% and 70% of items^{57, 60, 61, 62, 68, 69, 71, 72}, four met over 70% of items,^{59, 63, 70, 66} and three met all the high consensus items.^{65, 67, 73} Across all publications, the items describing the design (Item1 to Item4), data collection (Item5 to Item7) and the analysis (Item8) were largely met.
+In summary, two publications reported less than 50% of the items, eight reported between 50% and 70% of items,57,60-62,68,69,71,72 four reported over 70% of items,59,63,70,66 and three reported all the high-consensus items.
+Across all publications, the items describing the design (items 1-4), data collection (items 5-7) and the analysis (item 8) were largely reported.
 There was variation in reporting on interpretation of results and several studies either did not report or only partially reported their methods.

-There was no clear pattern in the number of items being met between journal articles and reports.
-This was a relatively small sample of publications aimed at different audiences so it would not be appropriate to draw conclusions on levels of reporting within different types of publications.
+There was no clear pattern in the number of items being reported between journal articles and reports.
+This was a relatively small sample of publications aimed at different audiences, so it would not be appropriate to draw conclusions on levels of reporting within different types of publications.

-These publications covered a range of case study methodology and were aimed at different audiences (e.g. end-users) therefore the lack of reporting should not be taken to mean a lack of quality in the methods used, nor as implied criticism of the original authors.
+These publications covered a range of case study methodology and were aimed at different audiences (e.g. end users); therefore, the lack of reporting should not be taken to mean a lack of quality in the methods used, nor as implied criticism of the original authors.